-Warning: The following article contains strong radicalized language.
+Warning: The following article contains strong racialized language.
 And spoilers.

 Some of you will understand this BlacKkKlansman moment, so walk with me here:

 You’re watching this Spike Lee movie with its all-star cast and the N-word as its guest star.
 You take a note of the surroundings—some black folks here and there, but mostly a white audience.
 Cool.
-While discussing said movie later on, you joke—well, sort of joke—about how you hated something about it; was it the experience?
+While discussing said movie later on, you joke—well, sorta joke—about how you hated something about it; the experience?
 The movie?
 The audience?
 Fuck if you know.
 But you couldn’t laugh on cue when everyone else did.
-You couldn’t smile when prompted.
+Couldn’t smile when prompted.
 And you’re hit with the obvious question, “why the fuck did those white people laugh?”

 I felt cheated out of my own right to feel comfortable in this racial conversation called a film.
-Get Out at least provided me a solace by treating racism as the horror movie that it is—unforgiving and unrelenting.
+Get Out at least provided me a solace by treating racism as the horror movie that it is—unforgiving and unrelentless.
 Sorry to Bother You at least showed you the depressing double-edged sword of black success without prettying up the overall outlook.
-In each of these more recent examples, I came away with a stark reality that felt honest but too heavy to ignore.
-In the case of BlacKkKlansman because of how white cops were uncritically raised up as heroes, and the way systematic forms of racism were excused in pursuit of more cartoonish forms of it... any racial commentary it might have provided felt cheapened by the white laughter in the theater.
+In each of these more recent examples I came away with a stark reality that felt honest but too heavy to ignore.
+In the case of BlacKkKlansman, because of how white cops were uncritically raised up as heroes, and the way systematic forms of racism were excused in pursuit of more cartoonish forms of it.... any racial commentary it might have provided felt cheapened by the white laughter in the theatre.

-BlacKkKlansman is Spike Lee’s best-reviewed movie around race since forever—the majority of those reviewers being white.
-Now I'm not making any suggestions with that very interesting observation, but as I exited my theater, I had to wonder why the last thing I heard was white guys laughing as we huddled through those double doors, with me, the black dude, feeling like I whiffed some bullshit.
+BlacKkKlansman is Spike Lee’s best reviewed movie around race since forever—the majority of those reviewers being white.
+Now I'm not making any suggestions with that very interesting observation, but as I exited my theatre, I had to wonder why the last thing I heard was white guys laughing as we huddled through those double doors, with me, the black dude, feeling like I whiffed some bullshit.
 For the lovers of racial progress, maybe you can tell me.